pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_To_Be_Done.md

 - right-click to delete and show information (title and time).
 - When moving in the history, must update the title!
 - When deleting in the history, when the last item is deleted, clear the screen.
+- Handle a huge amount of data.
+- Help includes images with new renderer

 Still to be done
-- Handle a huge amount of data.
 - Create a user preferences
 - Add favorite commands and auto-run commands?
 - "Fix" in case the user picked "output" and now wants everything to be "table" or vice-versa.
+- Clear the history?
+Which deletes all but the most recent item?

 UX improvements that would be awesome
 - Support more teams' commands.